kfehlhauer/blg/content/about/index.md

 1/2013 – 6/2014
 ### Senior Consultant
 #### FICO: Remote
-In my role as a team lead, I enhanced credit and retail applications for diverse financial institutions and implemented recommendation systems for major pharmaceutical companies, utilizing Python, Vertica, and Pentaho.
+Enhanced credit and retail applications for diverse financial institutions and implemented recommendation systems for major pharmaceutical companies, utilizing Python, Vertica, and Pentaho.

 Key Contributions and Responsibilities:
 - Led a team that preserved FICO's relationship with the nation's largest bank, significantly contributing to client retention